-Death……is the only certainity in this uncertain world.
-Right from the smallest of insects to the largest of the living entity, everyone and everything perishes.
+Death……is the only certainty in this uncertain world.
+Right from the smallest of microbes to the largest of the living entities, everyone and everything perishes.
 Death comes uninvited.
-No one can give a gurantee that they will die on so and so date and time.
+No one can give a guarantee that they will die in a specific time or place.
 According to statistics, 2 people die each second.
 The causes can be natural or accidental.
-Some die in their sleep, some die a gruesome death.

 Is death the end of life or is it the gateway to a new life?

 Katha Upanishad defines death as an illusion which appears to those who cannot grasp the Absolute Reality.
 Death and birth are two sides of life’s cosmic cycle.
 When we say someone has died, we are referring to the mortal coils.
 The soul is immortal and passes on to the next body.
 Popular cultures believe in the afterlife where the soul exits the body and according to one’s karma, will get a body that his/her consciousness has created at the time of death.

 “The living entity in the material world carries his different conceptions of life from one body to another as the air carries aromas”.

 If this is the case, a doubt arises- If I need to break the cycle of the birth and death and attain liberation/moksha, why not think of God at the moment of death?
 The answer is: No, it doesn’t work that way.

 How can one think of something they haven’t thought about so profoundly throughout their life and then suddenly think of God just before you die?
 One’s mind develops a certain way of thinking depending on the lifestyle.
 The mind is very fickle.
 It takes practice to channelize it in the direction you want.
 One may think for a moment that I have controlled the mind, but the very next instant you will find it adrift.
 Practitioners of meditation and students would have observed that it doesn’t take time for the mind to get distracted.